senecajs/seneca-amqp-transport/README.md

 #### How it works
 A client creates an [exclusive][6], randomly named response queue (something similar to `seneca.act.x42jK0l`) and starts consuming from it - much like a listener would do.
 On every `act`, the client publishes the message to the  `seneca.topic` exchange using a routing key built from the _pin that matches the act pattern_.
 In the simple example above, the _pattern_ is `cmd:log,level:log` which equals the only declared pin.
 With that, the routing key `cmd.log.level.log` is inferred.
 An AMQP `replyTo` header is set to the name of the random queue, in an [RPC-schema][7] fashion.

 > Manual queue naming on a client (using the `name` parameter as seen in the listener configuration) is not supported.
-Client queues are deleted once the client disconnect and re-created each time.
+Client queues are deleted once the client disconnects and re-created each time.

 As you can see, pins play an important role on routing messages on the broker, so in order for a listener to receive messages from a client, **their pins must match**.